timscott/flipit/README.markdown

 ### IoC Haters

-Use the built-in static class instead of providing an instance via the constructor.
+Use the built in static class instead of providing an instance via the constructor.
 But don't blame us when your code is hard to unit test.

 	Flipper.DoIfOn(new MyFeature(), () =>
 	{